TL;DR

 9. “Use both” strategy

-Both allow separate account creation.
+Both firms allow separate account creation.

-• Small account at FinTokei for Japanese-native learning
+• Small account at FinTokei for Japanese-native learning and rule familiarity.

-• Larger account at FTMO for long-term running
+• Larger account at FTMO for long-term running once you’re comfortable.

 Bottom line

-• Language UX first → FinTokei
+• Language UX first → FinTokei.

-• Trust first → FTMO
+• Trust first → FTMO.